TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 The deploy script creates a database table, the verify script verifies that the database table exists, and the revert script reverts the changes by dropping the database table.
 You can find example deploy, revert and verify scripts in the `database/` directory.
 These migration scripts will be run automatically by [CI/CD pipeline](https://en.wikipedia.org/wiki/CI/CD) when the application is deployed to different environments (e.g. local, development, testing, staging, canary, production).

 Migrations are executed with Sqitch.
 See [Sqitch tutorial for PostgreSQL](https://metacpan.org/pod/sqitchtutorial) if you need further instructions on editing the migration scripts.
-See [Appendix A](a-technology-tutorials.md) for some SQL and relational database tutorials.
+See [appendix A](a-technology-tutorials.md#sql-and-relational-databases) for some SQL and relational database tutorials.

 ### 2.5.
 Add some example data to database